christopherobin/mage/docs/production/Readme.md

 4. Run `make build` on all servers (web builds).
 5. Restart the game.

-> If there are any other requirements for a particular game, that game **must** document these in
+### Other requirements

-> `Readme.md` in the root folder of the project.
+If there are any other requirements for a particular game, that game **must** have these documented in `Readme.md` in the root folder of the project.

 ## Starting, restarting, stopping